- Air Force cadets ‘revolt’ after officials remove biblical verse from whiteboard

 Jordan saw what he perceived as “resistance” from some players to Dunlap’s ways earlier this week, pulled them aside after practice and dressed them down.
 He told them he fully supports Dunlap’s philosophy and if they don’t agree with it, they won’t be around for long.

 Jordan said the next day he saw a change in attitude.

-“I want to establish a culture within in this organization so that when you plug a guy in, the culture is sitting there and no one guy is bigger than that culture,” Jordan said.
+“I want to establish a culture within this organization so that when you plug a guy in, the culture is sitting there and no one guy is bigger than that culture,” Jordan said.
 “You either fit in or you don’t fit in.
 When you look at organizations that are established they have a winning culture.”

 - U.S. pilot scares off Iranians with 'Top Gun'-worthy stunt: 'You really ought to go home'